 This image done by Maître François in his illuminations of La Cité de dieu by Augustine around 1475-1480 begins to show a trend toward the use of grande assiette tailoring for feminine garments as seen in the art of the late 15th century.
 This image is called Mysteries of Cybele (Virgo caelestis, Berecynthia) – fol.
 86 verso.
 Thanks go to Susan Farmer for bringing this manuscript to my attention.

-From The Birth of the Virgin Mary by the Workshop of Michael Pacher (Austrian, d.
-1498) located in a castle in Rychnov nad Kněžnou, Czech Republic.
-Thanks to Anneke Lyffland and Kass McGann for the picture.
+The Birth of the Virgin Mary, c.
+1470-1480, attributed to the Master of Uttenheim, an un-named Tyrolean artist.
+Located in a castle in Rychnov nad Kněžnou, Czech Republic.
+Thanks to Anneke Lyffland and Kass McGann for the picture, and to Beatrix Nutz for the updated attribution.
 The green gown, as well as the pink gown worn by another woman in the larger version of this image, is clearly cut with deep-set arm holes.
 As pointed out to me by Ms. Lyffland, triangular gores appear on the backs of both of these gowns, but they are rotated lower than the position seen in other examples of grande assiette construction such as the Charles de Blois cotte, the Moy gown, and the 1402 Arras tapestry noted above.

 Seam lines on the Charles de Blois pourpoint